-“A luxurious, quirky hotel with an outstanding restaurant, overlooking the sea in a charming fishing village”
+“A luxurious, quirky hotel with an outstanding restaurant and two villas (sleeping 4) overlooking the sea in a charming fishing village”

-Paternoster's best restaurant waits downstairs, along with a pool, a spa, a bar and a cosy lounge - there’s really no need to leave the hotel if you fall into full-on relax mode.
+Paternoster's Restaurant at Abalone House waits downstairs, along with a pool, a spa, a bar and a cosy lounge - there’s really no need to leave the hotel if you fall into full-on relax mode.
 But if you want a change of scene, stroll along white-sand beaches, watch local fishermen tend their traditional crayfish pots, potter around colourful art galleries, and bird watch in nearby nature reserves.

 - Gorgeous, sparkly sea views from the restaurant and deck

 - Perfect for romance - no kids allowed and a rooftop Jacuzzi to drink champagne in

 - Sea kayaking alongside dolphins, seals and whales

 - An off-the-tourist-track destination, popular with weekending Cape Towners

 - 65% of the total must be paid on reservation